j i m v a l l a n c e . c o m > m u s i c > s o n g s

 Once the riff was solidified, the rest of the song started to unfold.
 We spent a few days getting the lyrics and arrangement right, with particular attention paid to the interplay between the bass, drums and the guitar riff.

-When the song was complete we recorded a demo, which we presented to Bruce Fairbairn.
-He played the song for "Blue Oyster Cult".
-We waited to hear the verdict, which came a few days later.
+When the song was complete we recorded a demo and presented it to Bruce Fairbairn, who in turn played the song for "Blue Oyster Cult".
+Bruce called us a few days later with the verdict.

 "Run To You" was now officially an orphan!

-"Reckless" was released on November 5, 1984 (Bryan's 25th birthday) with "Run To You" as the first single.
-Twenty years later the song continues to be an Adams concert favourite, and it still enjoys significant radio airplay around the world.
+The Reckless album was released on November 5, 1984 (Bryan's 25th birthday).
+"Run To You" was the first single from the album.
+Decades later the song continues to be an Adams concert favourite, and it still enjoys significant radio airplay around the world.

 Adams interview CHUM-FM Toronto, Oct.
 7, 2004